FUTURE MASTERS ART CHARITY

 Christy became inspired to start her own Children’s art charity while pregnant with her first child in 2013.
 Before the birth of her son, she set up a program to help fund children's dreams of becoming artists.
 Grants will be given to children in order to buy art supplies, musical instruments and other art related items or programs.
-Emphasis will be on children up to age 17, that show exceptional artistic talents and whose families fall into the poverty income levels.
-First grants will range from $200 up to $2,000.
+Emphasis will be on children up to age 17.

 1. Detailed Parent and/ or Teacher contact info (names, phone, email, address);

 2. Letter of request with age and situation of the child;

 3. A personal letter from the child if possible;